 How to treat Psychotic Disorders

 A person with a psychotic disorder may first require an inpatient intervention to stabilize their behavior, called an acute stabilization service.
-During any acute psychotic event, the subject will be closely monitored, with medications reviewed and thereby adjusted while suitable therapy is initiated.
+During any critical psychotic event, the subject will be closely monitored, with medications reviewed and adjusted while suitable therapy is initiated.
 A residential session usually allows for more intensive and customized treatments in a safe setting, with 24-hour support.

 Treatment mainly involves drug therapy and psychotherapy.
 During residential treatment, patients will undergo various forms of psychotherapy.
 The approach focuses on helping the patient to recognize irrational thinking and behavior and replace them with healthy thinking-behavioral patterns.
 Individual, family, and group therapies are all provided through a residential program until the patient is stabilized.

-Medications like antidepressants and anti-psychotic medications may help stabilize the most severe symptoms, including hallucinations, cognitive difficulties, and delusions.
+Medications like antidepressants and anti-psychotic drugs may help stabilize the most severe symptoms, including hallucinations, cognitive difficulties, and delusions.

 Daily group therapy available between 4-7pm